 Being Catholic, however, is a lifelong pursuit!

 Our sessions are designed to give participants as broad and deep an understanding of the Catholic Faith as possible in our limited time.
 We focus on four main pillars: The Creed, the Sacraments, Morality, and Prayer.
 Each session also explores some of the Catholic tradition of prayer and spirituality.
 We try to answer not only what Catholics believe, but why.
 The sessions offer you much information, but are also question-driven.
+Classes normally begin in late August and continue into the Spring.

 This depends on each person.
 Most people invest at least a year—it takes a long time to learn what it means to be Catholic, as well as to wrestle with questions and build relationships within the Church.
 But there is no set timetable and no rush.
 Some poeple take one year, others take three or even many more!
 What matters is that you are walking in lockstep with God—He will reveal the right timing for you.
 At no point in the process are you committed to completing all of it, nor of becoming Catholic.